aniketgiriyalkar/TidyDataAssignment/CodeBook.md

 ### INITIAL INFORMATION ABOUT EXPERIMENTS
-(quoted text comes from original readme file which can be found here http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)
+(quoted text comes from original readme file which can be found here: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)

 The dataset contains data from the experiments which "have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.